webERP Tutorials

 • Create a vendor invoice and pay the vendor.

-• Purchase Order.
-A request to purchase sent to a vendor.
-If the purchase order is accepted by the vendor, it becomes a legally binding contract between the two parties.
+• A Purchase Order is a request to purchase an item sent from the intended purchaser to a vendor.
+If the vendor accepts the purchase order, it becomes a legally binding contract.

-• Create and print purchase order.
-The order will be approved automatically if the creator has authorization permission, otherwise it will be queued for authorization.
-“Printing” is really a euphemism for issuing the order to the vendor, and an order must be printed before stock can be received against it.
+• Step 1.
+Create, print and send a purchase order to a vendor.
+The order will be approved and can be printed if the creator has authorization permission, otherwise it will be queued for authorization by someone who does have authorization.
+“Printing” is a euphemism for issuing the order to the vendor, and an order must be printed before stock can be received against it.

-• Print a Goods Received Note and submit to the Accounts Payable department for matching to the vendor invoice.
+• Step 3.
+Print a Goods Received Note and submit to the Accounts Payable department for matching to the vendor invoice.

-• Print and attach QA labels to the received goods.
+• Step 4.
+Print and attach QA labels to the received goods.

 Setup